CloudSihmar/gcp-composer/README.md

 ### 1. Set Up Google Cloud Resources

-1. **Create a GCS bucket** to store the output or temporary data and upload the CSV file.
+1. **Create a GCS bucket** to store the output or temporary data and upload the customers-100.csv file.

 ### 2. Upload the PySpark Script to GCS